-In celebration of the Lunar New Year, Bottega Veneta has taken over the Great Wall of China, marking he first campaign of the brand’s newly-appointed Creative Director, Matthieu Blazy.
+In celebration of the Lunar New Year, Bottega Veneta has taken over the Great Wall of China, marking a bold first move of the brand’s newly-appointed Creative Director, Matthieu Blazy.

 Nearly every day, leading to the Lunar New Year, brands attempt to outsmart one another in creating the most viral campaign.
 This morning, Bottega Veneta – known for its out-of-the-box approaches to marketing – has unveiled the images of the bird-eye view of The Great Wall of China sporting the brand’s moniker against the signature bright-green backdrop.
 The installation includes several digital screens and will be removed on January 12th.
 Some fashion followers and social media users can’t help but see the campaign as an ambitious way for Matthieu Blazy to mark the commencement of his tenure at The House.
 Apart from imagining the Bottega-branded Great Wall, the installation included a “Happy New Year” slogan written in green against a tangerine background.
 The campaign is an illustration of the Kering-owned Maison’s unconventional marketing approaches.

 Matthieu Blazy’s Bottega Veneta Celebrates the Year of the Tiger with New Capsule Collection